 By far one of the best instruments for alto singers to be accompanied with is a piano.
 Generally speaking most alto singers sing from the “G”, and if you get somebody to accompany you with a piano you will find it far easier to sing alto.
 The hard truth is that not every alto singer can actually sing with somebody accompanying them, if you are one of these singers make sure to practice with a piano or have somebody to help you out with accompanying you.

 You probably think that this is a no-brainer as if you want to sing you will have to open your mouth.
-The problem is that most beginner singers do not open their mouth wide enough, this causes added pressure from the inhaled air and their voice will be altered.
+The problem is that most beginner singers do not open their mouths wide enough, this causes added pressure from the inhaled air and their voice will be altered.
 If you want to have a powerful alto voice then you have to learn and open your mouth wide enough so that your voice has a more natural flow and isn’t limited by your actual mouth.

 One of the easiest ways to learn how to open up your mouth wide enough so you can sing alto stronger is to make the sound “ah”, hold this sound for a couple of minutes, and try to open your mouth to a point where it starts to sound natural and not forced.